shaunthecomputerscientist/Real_Analysis-PILER/Real Analysis/lesson5.md

 $$0 = lim_{n \to \infty}sup(a_n * b_n) \leq lim_{n \to \infty} sup a_n *lim_{n \to \infty}b_n=1*2=2$$

-These properties are useful when dealing for calculations for proofs.
+These properties are useful when dealing with calculations proofs.